 The holiday season for most people is a joyful time of the year filled with social gatherings, time spent with family, friends, parties, celebrations and yearly reflections of what we are thankful for.
 However, for many people, it’s a time filled with loneliness, sadness, anxiety and melancholy.

-With the holiday season in full swing, financial stress, family interaction, social demands, and holiday shopping can drain us of energy, interrupt our sleep, and upset SAD2the balance of our diet and exercise regimens.
+With the holiday season in full swing, financial stress, family interaction, social demands, and holiday shopping can drain us of energy, interrupt our sleep, and upset the balance of our diet and exercise regimens.
 In addition, colder weather and decreased daylight can create a condition known as seasonal affective disorder (SAD).

 The National Institute of Mental Health (NIMH) recognizes seasonal affective disorder (SAD) as a form of depression that comes and goes with the seasons; most commonly starting in late fall and early winter—going away in the spring and summer months.
 Seasonal affective disorder can cause increased anxiety, sadness, stress, and lack of enjoyment in regular activities.
 Fatigue, depression, hopelessness, social withdrawal, feelings of isolation, and mood swings are also common feelings that can become debilitating.